Jim Chalmers

-James Edward Chalmers (born 2 March 1978) is an Australian politician who has been the treasurer of Australia in the Albanese government since May 2022.
-A member of the Labor Party (ALP), he has been the member of parliament for the Queensland division of Rankin since 2013.
+James Edward Chalmers (born 2 March 1978) is an Australian politician who has served as the treasurer in the Albanese government since 2022.
+A member of the Labor Party, he has been the member of Parliament (MP) for the Queensland division of Rankin since 2013.

-Chalmers was born in Brisbane and attended the Australian National University, where he completed a doctorate in political science.
-At the 2013 Australian federal election, Chalmers won the seat of Rankin in Brisbane's south, entering the House of Representatives.
-He served in the shadow ministries of Bill Shorten and Anthony Albanese, before assuming the role of Treasurer after Labor's victory in the 2022 federal election.
+Born in Brisbane, Chalmers graduated from Griffith University in 1999 with a Bachelor of Arts and a Bachelor of Communications, and later from the Australian National University in 2004 with a doctorate in political science.
+He worked as a research officer and manager for the Queensland government and the national Labor Party from 1999 to 2001, and 2002 to 2004 respectively, and held senior advisory positions in the staffs of Wayne Swan, Kim Beazley, and Morris Iemma from 2005 to 2007.
+He was elected to the House of Representatives at the 2013 federal election, winning the southeast Brisbane seat of Rankin.
+He was appointed to the shadow ministry by Bill Shorten in 2013, becoming a frontbencher in 2015, and later to the shadow ministry of Anthony Albanese after Shorten's retirement.
+Chalmers became the treasurer after the Labor Party's victory at the 2022 election.

 Early life and education

-Chalmers was born in Brisbane, the youngest of three children born to Graham and Carol Chalmers.
+Chalmers was born on 2 March 1978 in Brisbane, the youngest of three children born to Graham and Carol Chalmers.
 His father worked as a courier and his mother worked as a nurse.
 They divorced when he was 14, by which time his older sisters had left home.

-Chalmers grew up in Logan City in Brisbane's south.
-He attended Catholic schools before going on to Griffith University, where he completed the degrees of Bachelor of Arts and Bachelor of Commerce and attained a First Class honours degree in public policy.
+Chalmers was raised in Logan City in Brisbane's south.
+He attended Catholic schools before going on to Griffith University, where he completed the degrees of Bachelor of Arts and Bachelor of Communications and attained a First Class honours degree in public policy.
 He went on to complete a PhD in political science at the Australian National University, writing his doctoral thesis on the prime ministership of Paul Keating, titled "Brawler statesman: Paul Keating and prime ministerial leadership in Australia".

 Early political involvement

-From 1999 to 2001, Chalmers worked under Queensland premier Peter Beattie as a research officer in the Department of Premier and Cabinet.
+From 1999 to 2001, Chalmers worked as a research officer in the Queensland Department of Premier and Cabinet.
 He was the ALP's national research manager from 2002 to 2004, media adviser to Shadow Treasurer Wayne Swan from 2005 to 2006, deputy chief of staff to Opposition Leader Kim Beazley in 2006, and a senior adviser to New South Wales premier Morris Iemma from 2006 to 2007.
-After Labor won the 2007 federal election, Chalmers returned to work for Wayne Swan in the Department of the Treasury, as deputy chief of staff and principal adviser (2007–2010) and then as chief of staff (2010–2013).
+After Labor won the 2007 federal election, Chalmers returned to work for Wayne Swan, as deputy chief of staff and principal adviser (2007–2010) and then as chief of staff (2010–2013).
 He briefly served as the executive director of the Chifley Research Centre in 2013.
 In the same year he published Glory Daze, a book about the disconnect between Australia's strong economic performance and popular discontent with government.